cs4241-22a/a2-shortstack/README.md

     He liked the title
 3: What would you change about the interface based on their feedback?
     There's a lot of things I would change given more time.
 I would fix a few quality of life things such as clearing the inputs when submitting new data.
 Also making the Ui a little more consistent overall.
 I would also have liked to add the ability to edit or remove items by line instead of only clearing the whole thing

+    Brunelle
+1: What problems did the user have with your design?
+    no problems,
+2: What comments did they make that surprised you?
+ Liked the calender picker for the date and clear all button
+3: What would you change about the interface based on their feedback?
+    Would love to make it possible to delete each line individually